 Although you may think there are just variants of black and brown, there are several colors of mascara for example, blue, pink and white.
 In my opinion, those garish colors should be left for those who are younger.

 Sometimes it can be difficult to make a change as we have become comfortable with our look and continue to use the same product just because we have in the past.

 If you've noticed your eyes are now more sensitive than they once were, you may opt for a mascara specifically for sensitive eyes.
 This could be one that has been tested (humanly), and won't cause irritation.
 The irritation in a mascara can come from a few different areas.
 It could be the mixture of ingredients or even fibers.
 Avoid mascaras that have fibrous particles in them which are meant to attach themselves to the eyelashes, thus building volume.
 These tend to flake off over the course of the day and fall into the eye or onto your cheekbones.

 The cosmetic industry has seen the market for ethically produced makeup.
 These might include ingredients that are sourced organically or have not been tested on animals.
-Some of these may be from large well-known manufactures and others from companies which specialize in only ethically produced products and may have branched out and begun producing makeup.
+Some of these may be from large well-known manufactures and others from companies that specialize in only ethically produced products and may have branched out and begun producing makeup.